 Brandon Agosto

 Brandon Agosto specializes in the early art history and archaeology of Mesoamerica.
-For his MA thesis, Brandon conducted an iconographic and epigraphic study of a Maya ceramic vessel, illustrating a war scene that took place between 603–811 CE and manufactured in the Mexican state of Chiapas.
-His dissertation considers the manufacture and reception of mural painting from the ninth through twelfth centuries in the Gulf Coast of Veracruz.
+For his MA thesis, Agosto conducted an iconographic and epigraphic study of a Maya ceramic vessel, illustrating a war scene that took place between 603–811 CE and manufactured in the Mexican state of Chiapas.
+His dissertation considers the material history, manufacture, and reception of mural painting from the eighth through eleventh centuries at the city of El Tajín in the Gulf Coast of Veracruz.